gkcng/vertex-deepspeed/examples/deepspeed-chat/README.md

 4. Put the token content into a file e.g. `token`
 5. Uncomment the COPY token ... line in the dockerfile to include it in the container.

-Trying meta-llama/Llama-2-7b-hf
-2xa2-highgpu-4g, total of 4 A10040GBs
-100% of Dahoas/synthetic-instruct-gptj-pairwise
-Batch size of 4